adilmoujahid/Blog/content/2014/twitter-analytics.md

 from tweepy import Stream

 #Variables that contains the user credentials to access Twitter API
-access_token = "507185539-STm69YI16xTNpLjiuRugjLRqYM7PEFCKTKJlRLOo"
+access_token = "ENTER YOUR ACCESS TOKEN"
-access_token_secret = "qzTSrG8bQKaBXPmpCAdrTByJpZAAJ76EwnY5ksa37I"
-consumer_key = "Gz4OFCGlN9PeO2wzVMAw"
+access_token_secret = "ENTER YOUR ACCESS TOKEN SECRET" consumer_key = "ENTER YOUR API KEY"
-consumer_secret = "XQ6jOjDfJ0sdhjO3UcFzqu3HGdEfzpXXQKX28Stnig"
+consumer_secret = "ENTER YOUR API SECRET"

 #This is a basic listener that just prints received tweets to stdout.